 This ride starts out by turning onto Sierra Morena trail shortly after entering the park.
 This is the only trail in the park where you can ride essentially flatly for any significant distance.
 The trail is a not-too-technical singletrack that mainly follows Skyline Boulevard closely.
 While it's more or less flat on average, it doesn't mean that there aren't short climbs you'll have to clear here and there.

-Steam Donkey Trail starts out as a moderately technical (and, in some places, rutty) descent but then surprises you with two short but ridiculously steep climbs that break that flow.
+Steam Donkey Trail starts out as a narrow hillside singletrack on this ride.
+Not counting a short but super-steep climb, it remains fairly tame until its junction with Gordon Mill Trail.
+Once past that junction, the trail starts a steep and technical descent.
 This trail gets its name from the steam-powered winches used by loggers, one of which must have been operating here to pull logs up (presumably) along the path of this trail.
 (My assumption is that this must have been along the stretch of this trail west of its junction with Gordon Mill Trail, because that seems to be the steeper part.)
 This always makes me think that the trail was, therefore, opened more as a "log slide" over which cut trees were pulled up (not even a "road"), along with the implications of this for the trail's steepness.
 But, I dont know that for a fact.
-In any case, the trail is not that "crazy steep", except for a couple of scary sections.
-(Since I originally wrote this paragraph, this trail underwent some sanitation in 2011 and is now a bit easier.
-It'll take some time for it to return to its highly technical old self.)
+During its quick descent that gets gradually steeper the further down you go, the slope of the trail frequently ranges between -25% and -30%, if not exceeding this range at one particular spot near the end.

 This route then connects to a climb on Timberview Trail (which is a fire road) following a series of turns in quick succession through Spring Board, Gordon Mill, Crossover, and Crosscut trails.
 This is to be able to start Manzanita Trail from its upper end, in order to traverse it downhill, which, most people would say, is the "correct" way of doing it.
 This ride is made up of two loops.
 At the beginning of Manzanita Trail, you can simply bypass the second loop and head straight back to the parking lot instead, if you feel like the second loop might be too much for you.
 If not, head down Manzanita Trail for the second "sub-loop".